Are You Investing Enough of Your Profits Back into Your Business?

 If what you want to reinvest is more than your allocatable profit, then you’ll need to adjust your timelines or reprioritize your investments.

-This method works well for businesses that have consistent monthly profits and who prefer to reinvest in their business slowly over time.
+This method works well for businesses with consistent monthly profits that prefer to reinvest in their business gradually over time.

 Option 2